TomPace101/nanopore_diffusion/notes.md

-_TODO_ test the new solver class and data extraction method
+_TODO_ test the new solver class and data extraction method The best way to do this is to update doit based on the new control.yaml format.

 _TODO_ somewhere, document the new data extraction methodology modelparams.dataextraction format is currently only documented in debug.yaml.